dansmyers/TheoreticalFoundationsOfCS/Hurricane/Vampires.md

 Challenges increased, however, when I discovered a second fact: some inhabitants of Ruritania are sane, and believe what is real, and some are *insane*, and believe the opposite of whatever is real.
 There are therefore four kinds of Ruritanians:

-- Sane humans, who believe what is real and tell the truth about what they believe
+1. **Sane humans**, who believe what is real and tell the truth about what they believe
-- Insane humans, who believe the opposite of what is real, but truthfully state their (incorrect) beliefs
+2. **Insane humans**, who believe the opposite of what is real, but truthfully state their (incorrect) beliefs
-- Sane vampires, who believe real things, but then lie about what they believe
+3. **Sane vampires**, who believe real things, but then lie about what they believe
-- Insane vampires, who believe only incorrect things, but then lie about what they believe
+4. **Insane vampires**, who believe only incorrect things, but then lie about what they believe

 For example, if I asked a Ruritanian, "Is the sky blue?", there are four possibilities: